 At the conclusion of an investigation, the OEIG issues a summary report of the investigation if it determines that reasonable cause exists to believe a violation of law or policy has occurred.
 5 ILCS 430/20-50(a).
 The report is delivered to the appropriate ultimate jurisdictional authority (for instance, to the Office of the Governor for agencies under the Governor's authority) and to the head of each agency affected or involved with the investigation.
 If the OEIG determines that there is insufficient evidence that a violation of law or policy has occurred, it issues a written statement of its decision to close the matter to the Executive Ethics Commission.
 5 ILCS 430/20-51.
 The complainant does not receive a copy of the OEIG's investigatory report.

-All records pertaining to OEIG investigations are confidential under the Ethics Act and, therefore, not generally subject to public release:
+Generally, all records pertaining to OEIG investigations are confidential under the Ethics Act and, therefore, not subject to public release:

 Unless otherwise provided in this Act, all investigatory files and reports of the Office of an Executive Inspector General, other than monthly reports required under Section 20-85, are confidential, are exempt from disclosure under the Freedom of Information Act, and shall not be divulged to any person or agency, except as necessary (i) to a law enforcement authority, (ii) to the ultimate jurisdictional authority, (iii) to the Executive Ethics Commission, (iv) to another Inspector General appointed pursuant to this Act, or (v) to an Inspector General appointed or employed by a Regional Transit Board in accordance with Section 75-10.
 (Emphasis added.)
 5 ILCS 430/20-95(d).